opcow/diamond-puzzle/README.md

 # Diamond Puzzle
-I saw this puzzle on YouTube and decided to try recreating it in Fusion 360 a try.
+I saw this puzzle on YouTube and decided to try recreating it in Fusion 360.
 I think it came out well.
 Unfortunately, I would rate the difficulty of this puzzle at about 1 on a scale of 5.
 If you have 30 minutes and 8 seconds to kill, you can print this puzzle in about 30 minutes and then solve it in the remaining 8 seconds.
 Enjoy.

 ### Notes
 ----